datacareph/notif360/README.md

 git push origin my-amazing-contribution
 ```

 4. Create Pull Request: Go to your forked repository on GitHub.
-You should see a message indicating you've pushed a new branch.
-Click the "Compare & pull request" button to create a pull request.
-Provide a descriptive title and explanation of your changes, then submit the pull request.
+You should see a message indicating you've pushed a new branch called 'my-amazing-contribution'.
+Click the 'Contribute' and 'Open pull request' button to create a pull request.
+Provide a descriptive title and description of your changes, then click 'Create pull request'.

 -
 ## :scroll: License